-Prague – Best Things, Sites and Tips to Know!
+Prague – Best Things & Sites & Tips to Know!

-Czech Republic is located in the heart of Central Europe and Prague is a beautiful, clean and exciting city filled with history and rich architecture from Gothic, Italian Renaissance and Baroque influence. ย We took a trip to Prague a week ago and loved everything about it!
+The Czech Republic is located in the heart of Central Europe, and Prague is a beautiful, clean, and exciting city filled with history and rich architecture from Gothic, Italian Renaissance, and Baroque influences.
+We travel to Prague from time to time and love everything about it!

-Here are some of the sites we visited recently along with some good tips for you to know while you’re planning your trip to visit this great city, Prague.
+Here are some of the sites we visited, along with some good tips for you to know while you’re planning your trip to visit this beautiful city, Prague.

 VISIT OLD TOWN SQUARE